What is contaminated land?

 Prior to the purchase of land, contaminated land assessments are advisable to have carried out to ensure that planning conditions set out by your local authorities, the National House Building Council or the Environment Agency are met.

-If you do not have a contaminated land assessment completed when your local contaminated land officer has requested one, your planning permission will not be granted.
+If you do not have a contaminated land assessment completed when your local contaminated land officer has requested one, your planning permission will be refused.

-A contaminated land assessment from GeoSmart can be made up of four phases, outlined below.
-You may or may not require all four contaminated land services – it will depend on your site and what degree of contamination issues are detected.
+The contaminated land process can be made up of four phases, outlined below.
+You may or may not be required to carry out each phase – it will depend on your site and what degree of contamination issues are detected.

 What are the four phases of a contaminated land risk assessment?

-Also known as a preliminary risk assessment or a contaminated land report, a phase 1 desk study provides a qualitative assessment to determine:
+Also known as a preliminary risk assessment or a contaminated land report, the process starts with a desk-based review of the site’s history, surrounding land use, and environmental records.

 Phase 2: intrusive investigation